prasys/website-v2/exampleSite/content/homepage/services.md

 header_menu: true
 ---

-Feature notice: This section displays options to customize title:
+We offer the following services:
-- has a normal section title (`title` = "The Services I Offer"),
+- AI Automation Services (`title` = "The Services I Offer"),
 - custom welcome screen title (`header_menu_title` = "Services"),
 - custom navigation menu title (`navigation_menu_title` = "My Services").

+Want to learn more about my services?
+See [dedicated page](services) with more details.

 That is the important part, right?
 You want to know what I can do for you.
 This is why I put this right up there into the header menu of the website.